chrisboden/hubgpt/cursor_prompts/howto_use_openrouter.md

 ### **Stream Cancellation**

-Use Python’s `signal` module for stream control and cancellation:
+Use Python's `signal` module for stream control and cancellation:

 ```python
 import signal